themarylin/Python-Challenge/ReadMe.md

 This program reads the .csv file and aggregates revenue data, and creates output text files.
 The program user interface includes the ability to run different files, as specified by the user.

+### PyPoll

+This program reads .csv files that include election results.
+It aggregates the polling data and creates output txt files that include the results, with detailed percentages and the final winner of the election.

 ## Authors

 Mary Lin